EricWiener/ai-notes/content/Research-Papers/Swin v2.md

 - The log-spaced CPB approach performs best, particularly when transfered to larger window sizes.
 <!--SR:!2025-03-05,494,272-->

-> [!info]- With the log-spaced coordinates, transferring from a pre-trained 8x8 window size to a 16x16 window size, the extrapolation window will be 0.33x the original ratio
+> [!INFO]- With the log-spaced coordinates, transferring from a pre-trained 8x8 window size to a 16x16 window size, the extrapolation window will be 0.33x the original ratio
 >
 > Using the original window size, the input coordinate range will be from $[-7,7] \times[-7,7]$ to $[-15,15] \times[-15,15]$.
 The extrapolation ratio is $\frac{8}{7}=1.14 \times$ of the original range.
 >